 Capacity is a measure of stored charge or energy within a battery.
-In addition, capacity is one the most significant factors for selecting a battery.
-Normally, batteries with higher capacity rates are preferable. however, they may have high cost.
+In addition, capacity is one of the most significant factors in selecting a battery.
+Normally, batteries with higher capacity rates are preferable. however, they may have a high cost.
 A lithium-ion battery is basically of high capacity compared to a lead-acid battery, occupying the same physical size.
-It means that more charge may be stored in a lithium-ion battery and consequently, can be used for longer periods of time, draining energy from.
+It means that more charge may be stored in a lithium-ion battery and consequently, can be used for longer periods of time, draining energy.

-Normally, a lithium-ion battery comes with three cells each of 2.6 Ah, and combined in parallel to produce 7.8Ah, or ten 2.6Ah cells to produce 26Ah.
-But you can even get numerous cells of high Ah rating to fulfil your requirements of high capacity demand.
+Normally, a lithium-ion battery comes with three cells each of 2.6 Ah, and is combined in parallel to produce 7.8Ah, or ten 2.6Ah cells to produce 26Ah.
+But you can even get numerous cells of high Ah rating to fulfill your requirements of high capacity demand.

 Depth of discharge

-Generally, a lithium-ion battery comes with %85 of depth of discharge.
-On the other hand, a lead-acid battery does not have a depth of discharge of more than %50.
+Generally, a lithium-ion battery comes with 85% of the depth of discharge.
+On the other hand, a lead-acid battery has a depth of discharge of less than 50%.
 Indicating that a lithium-ion battery is suitable and efficient enough for cases where powering loads and draining energy for long periods of time is wanted.